iamtrazy/maruzibun/README.md

 sudo apt-get update && sudo apt-get install -y docker.io sudo usermod -aG docker $USER
 ```
 point the domain to server ip before starting the container.
+you might have to reboot the server or logout and log back again in order to use docker without sudo

 ## Run the docker image with host 443